lorikayman/spiral-knights-narratology-deep-dive/src/lib/rebis_theory.md

 This circle has same _fiendish sigils_, used across Clockworks in locations _containing mineral pillars_ -- this configuration introduces a pattern of ritual circles being composed of minerals, _other than dark mater_.

-Circle of the same color, -- pale white, -- but significantly smaller and lacking fiendish sigils can be found before the Call of The Colossi arena _surrounding an inactive tortodrone part_.
+Circle of the same color, -- pale white, -- but significantly smaller and lacking fiendish sigils could be found before the Call of The Colossi arena _surrounding an inactive tortodrone part_.

 Based on the notion of fiends having in possession working, but modified tortodrones, earlier referred as corrupted, we can suggest, that those circles of different color, -- currently unknown mineral, -- through encircling of non-corrupt tortodrone parts allow us for vague identification of their functional purpose.